tomcarman/sf-raven/README.md

 ## sf raven pull

-Pull Salesforce metadata into the local project.
+Update Salesforce metadata into the local project via a fuzzy finder.

 ```
 USAGE